jgardn92/jg-exon-capture/0_Notes/bowtie_notes.md

     mv trimmed_reads_bases_count.txt 2_trimmed_supp/
     mv trimming_report 2_trimmed_supp/`

+Note: ran on everything and have 194 files in `1_trimmed` but generated the following error a bunch
+      Use of uninitialized value $R1_all_bases in addition (+) at /usr/local/bin/biotools/trim_adaptor.pl line 110.
+      Use of uninitialized value $R2_all_reads in addition (+) at /usr/local/bin/biotools/trim_adaptor.pl line 111.

 ### 3. Quality control of sequencing data using *FastQC*
 It is always a great idea to look at the demultiplexed fastq files and verify that:
   * data quality looks good